sameera91/sameera91.github.io/_posts/2016-08-12-Testing-My-Rails-Application.md

 Just like in the user specs above, we use keywords such as fill_in and click_button to simulate the user filling out a form, and have_text to ensure that the project title is shown on the page.

-Testing is a very important part of any application.
+Testing is an important part of any application.
 Frameworks and libraries such as Rspec, Capybara, and Factory Girl allow us to write tests seamlessly.